open-compass/ANAH/README.md

 ## ✨ Introduction

-ANAH is a bilingual dataset that offers ANalytical Annotation of Hallucinations in LLMs within Generative Question Answering.
+ANAH is a bilingual dataset that offers analytical annotation of hallucinations in LLMs within generative question answering.

 Each answer sentence in our dataset undergoes rigorous annotation, involving the retrieval of a reference fragment, the judgment of the hallucination type, and the correction of hallucinated content.